Blimba/PyWC3/README.md

     "SHOW_AST": false,
 }
 ```
-where `WAR3_EXE` and `WE_EXE` point to the warcraft executables. `MAP_FOLDER` is the folder where the
+where `WAR3_EXE` and `WE_EXE` point to the warcraft executables. `WINDOWMODE` can be fullscreen or windowed to use as
-original map can be found, which should be saved as a folder format. `DIST_FOLDER` is where the built map files can
+launch mode for Warcraft III. `MAP_FOLDER` is the folder where the original map can be found, which should be saved as
-be found after PyWC3 has been executed. `JASS_FOLDER` contains the Blizzard Jass code definitions, which help us
+a folder format. `DIST_FOLDER` is where the built map files can be found after PyWC3 has been executed. `JASS_FOLDER`
-with code completion.
-Every new version of Warcraft III requires us to [translate these](#jass-translate) to make sure
+contains the Blizzard Jass code definitions, which help us with code completion.
+Every new version of Warcraft III
-our definitions are up to date.
+requires us to [translate these](#jass-translate) to make sure our definitions are up to date.

 `PYTHON_SOURCE_FOLDER` contains all of the maps code, as well as standard libraries which can be included into the
 map script.
 The entrypoint for the python code is {mapfile}.py, where {mapfile} is the name of the map file.
 This script